latex3/latex3/l3in2e/testfiles/README.txt

    * Look at the diff produced for your test file or the output of the compilation process

+   * The validation of a single test file can be executed with `make checklvt F=m3quark001`

-   * If you are satisfied that the output is as it should be, "freeze" the results by creating the .tlg file.
-You can do this by running
+   * If you are satisfied that the output is as it should be, "freeze" the results by creating the complete .tlg file.
+     You can do this with
        `make savetlg F=m3quark001`

    * Don't forget to add both the .lvt and .tlg files to the SVN